 Archival film and photo researcher for this documentary by Arne Glimcher, The Pace Gallery, NY, NY.
 Documentary released May 28, 2010 at Cinema Village, NYC.

-Archival film, photo and headlines/articles researcher for this ninety minute documentary on pin up Bettie Page.
+Archival film, photo and headlines/articles researcher for this ninety-minute documentary on pin-up Bettie Page.
 Created by documentarian Mark Mori.
 This film is an authorized documentary on Ms. Page and had her full cooperation.
-The film opened at The Village East Cinema, NY, on November 22nd, 2013; The Los Angeles and Chicago premieres was on November 29th, 2013.
+The film opened at The Village East Cinema, NY, on November 22nd, 2013; the Los Angeles and Chicago premieres were on November 29th, 2013.